ess

 frac_padding: float = 0.1,

-) -> Tuple[NDArray[float64], NDArray[float64]]
+) -> tuple[NDArray[float64], NDArray[float64]]

-Compute a series of effective sample sizes for a time series as data is discarded from the beginning of the time series.
+Effective sample sizes are computed as data is discarded from the beginning of the time series.
 The autocorrelation is computed using the sequence estimator specified.

 Parameters: